Hitagi7/Hitagi7/README.md

 # Hi, I'm Louise (hitagi) 👋

-A 4th-year **Computer Engineering** student from the Philippines and currently a **Web Developer Intern** at **Focus Bear**.
+A 4th-year **Computer Engineering** student from the Philippines.
 I'm passionate about building scalable web applications and mastering clean code practices.

 ---